 - 1. All shirts must have sleeves. - 2.
-Plain blue, orange, white/off-white, gray OR black shirts may be worn.
-Any combination of the afore mentioned colors is acceptable.
-Collared shirt and t-shirts are acceptable.
+Plain blue, orange, white/off-white, gray, OR black shirts may be worn.
+Any combination of the colors mentioned above is acceptable.
+Collared shirts and T-shirts are acceptable.
 A small chest logo of no more than 4 inches is permitted on shirts.
+No logos are permitted on sleeves or on the back of tops.
 Galion Tiger Spirit Wear is encouraged. - 3.
 Galion Themed shirts may be worn any day as long as they fit the color requirements. - 4.
 Approved colors for all sweaters, sweatshirts, fleece tops and scarfs are white/off-white, blue, orange, gray OR black. - 5.
 Plain long-sleeved white/off-white, orange, blue, black or gray shirts are acceptable.